munagapraveen/twitApp/README.md

 2. Run `bower install` to install front-end dependencies.

+3. Make sure Ruby is installed for SASS (http://sass-lang.com/install) & 'grunt' is installed globally

 3. Run `grunt serve` to start the development server.
 It should automatically open the client in your browser when ready.

 ## Build & development